Cade Cowell: Personal life

-Cowell is of Mexican-American descent through his maternal line and is eligible to play for both the United States and Mexico national teams.
+Cowell is of Mexican descent through his maternal line and was eligible to play for both the United States and Mexico national teams.
 His mother, Amber Maldonado Cowell, earned multiple accolades in multiple sports in high school, as did his father, Debin Slade Cowell, who played football for San Jose State.
 He is the eldest of three children.
+His brother Chance also plays professional soccer and is currently representing the United States at youth level.
 Cowell is a Christian.